 Our investment objective is to generate both current income and capital appreciation through debt and equity investments.
-We expect the companies in which we invest will generally have between \$5 million and \$30 million in trailing twelve month EBITDA.
-We believe our focus on mezzanine and senior subordinated loans enables us to receive higher interest rates and more substantial equity participation.
-We may also invest in first-lien, senior secured positions in "stretch" senior secured loans, also referred to as "unitranche" loans, which combine characteristics of traditional first-lien senior secured loans and subordinated loans, providing us with greater influence and security in the primary collateral of a borrower and potentially mitigating loss of principal should a borrower default.
+We expect the companies in which we invest will generally have between \$4.5 million and \$30 million in trailing twelve month EBITDA.
+We believe our focus on direct lending to private companies enables us to receive higher interest rates and more substantial equity participation.
+As part of that strategy, we may invest in first-lien loans, which have a first priority security interest in all or some of the borrower's assets.
+In addition, our first lien loans may include positions in "stretch" senior secured loans, also referred to as "unitranche" loans, which combine characteristics of traditional first-lien senior secured loans and second lien loans, providing us with greater influence and security in the primary collateral of a borrower and potentially mitigating loss of principal should a borrower default.
+We also may invest in second lien loans, which have a second priority security interest in all or substantially all of the borrower's assets.
+In addition to first and second lien loans, we invest in subordinated loans, which may include mezzanine and other types of junior debt investments.
+Like second lien loans, our subordinated loans typically have a second lien on all or substantially all of the borrower's assets; however, the principal difference between subordinated loans and second lien loans is that in a subordinated loan, we may be subject to the interruption of cash interest payments, at the discretion of the first lien lender, upon certain events of default.
 In addition to debt securities, we may acquire equity or detachable equity-related interests (including warrants) from a borrower.
 Typically, the debt in which we invest is not initially rated by any rating agency; however, we believe that if such investments were rated, they would be rated below investment grade.
 Below investment grade securities, which are often referred to as "high yield" or "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
 We intend to target investments that mature in four to six years from our investment.

 We typically will not limit the size of our loan commitments to a specific percentage of a borrower's assets that serve as collateral for our loan, although we attempt to protect against risk of loss on our debt investments by structuring, underwriting and pricing loans based on anticipated cash flows of our borrowers.
-As of March 31, 2016, our investment advisor underwrote investments in 115 lower middle-market and traditional middle-market companies totaling more than \$1.0 billion of invested capital since 2000, and we believe that a continuation of this strategy allows us to make structured investments with more attractive pricing and greater opportunities for meaningful equity participation than traditional asset-based, senior secured loans.
+As of December 31, 2016, our investment adviser underwrote investments in 121 lower middle-market and traditional middle-market companies totaling more than \$1.1 billion of invested capital since 2000, and we believe that a continuation of this strategy allows us to make structured investments with more attractive pricing and greater opportunities for meaningful equity participation than traditional asset-based, senior secured loans.
 Further, we believe that we benefit from our investment adviser's long-standing relationships with many private equity fund sponsors, whose participation in portfolio companies, we believe, makes repayment from refinancing, asset sales and/or sales of the borrowers themselves more likely than a strategy whereby we consider investments only in founder-owned or non-sponsored borrowers.